polako-rs/constructivism/README.md

 }
 ```

 <a name="3-3">3.3</a> **Segment Design**: Segment has its own Design as well.
 And the method call resolves within the Sequence order as well.
-Segment's designes has one generic parameter - the next segment/construct, so you have to respect it when implement Segment's Design:
+Segment's designs has one generic parameter - the next segment/construct, so you have to respect it when implement Segment's Design:

 ```rust
 impl<T> InputDesign<T> {